 - You have trouble swallowing

 Removal of infected teeth, wisdom teeth or crowded teeth gives you physical as well as emotional relief.
-Tooth extraction can prevent years of pain, anxiety and inconvenience.
+Wisdom tooth removal can prevent years of pain, anxiety and inconvenience.
 Most of the risks and complications are rare and can be managed.
 The risks shouldn’t stop you from getting a necessary procedure.

 Do you have any questions for the Brooklyn dentist Dr. Ella Dekhtyar regarding tooth extraction, wisdom tooth & emergency extractions in Brooklyn?
 Would you like to schedule an appointment with the top Brooklyn cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry, please contact our office for a consultation.